wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     ![image170](./images/media/image170.png)

-8. On the tab **Overview** take a look at the running servers and applications.
+8. On the tab **Overview** look at the running servers and applications.

     ![image171](./images/media/image171.png)